-The Ocean Course on Kiawah Island is one of America’s most prestigious golf courses.
-Among its features are its blemish-free fairways, and the largest number of holes that have sea views in the northern hemisphere.
+Next on the list of our South Carolina golf guide is The Ocean Course on Kiawah Island.
+Known as one of America’s most prestigious golf courses, it features are its blemish-free fairways, and the largest number of holes that have sea views in the northern hemisphere.
 Besides its picturesque sights, the golf course offers expansive green spaces.
 Although the Ocean Course is somewhat challenging, it offers a memorable experience for intermediate golfers.

 5. May River Golf Club

 Golfers of all levels can enjoy a unique experience at the May River Golf Club.
 The par-72 course spans 7,171 yards and is a Jack Nicklaus signature course.
 With holes along the riverbanks, this course will be a fun challenge for golfers of all skill levels.
 The rolling hills and hovering oaks evoke a feeling of timelessness.
 Featuring eco-friendly turf and a nature-rich landscape, this golf course is a nirvana for both locals and guests alike.

 Living an active lifestyle is a key part of healthy aging, which is why it is critical to not only remain active in your golden years, but also to take good care of your body.
 As a regular golfer, there are a few ways to ensure your body stays strong and flexible, allowing you many more years of leisure on the links.

 First and foremost, be sure to stretch daily.
 Stretching keeps your body flexible, and provides relief for sore muscles.
 This, in addition to strengthening your core, will help you make a bigger turn.
 For many older golfers, it can be tricky to avoid cheating the turn due to decreased strength and muscle mass.
 However, the turn is where all of your power comes from, so take the time to stretch daily, continue improving your core strength, and eat healthy meals that fuel your body.
 This way, you can enjoy the game of golf for many years to come!